biomedicalinformaticsgroup/Sargasso/README.md

 Sargasso
 ========

-*Sargasso* is a Python tool to disambiguate mixed-species RNA-seq reads according to their species of origin.
-Given a set of RNA-seq samples containing RNA-seq data originating from two different species, mapped, disambiguated reads are written to per-sample and -species specific output BAM files.
+*Sargasso* is a Python tool to disambiguate mixed-species high-throughput sequencing reads according to their species of origin.
+Given a set of samples containing sequencing data from multiple species, mapped, disambiguated reads are written to per-sample and species-specific output BAM files.

 The latest *Sargasso* documentation can be found [here](http://statbio.github.io/Sargasso/).